johnblat/vscode-psx-all-in-one/README.md

     - Used to compile the project for targeting PSX
 - `.\vscode`
     - contains launch and task configurations for VS Code on Windows
+- `.\docs\LIBOVR64.pdf` - PSX Overview and Conceptual Documentation
+    - Contains the PSX documentation for the PSX hardware and things like how the PSX processes graphics
+- `.\docs\LIBREF64.pdf` - PSX Reference Manual
+    - Contains the PSX reference for C structs and functions for working with PsyQ

 ## Debugging Bugginess
 - If you remove all breakpoints while running the code, and then add a breakpoint, the code will not stop at the breakpoint.